 First of all, just leave any expectations at home for this trip.
 Amsterdam will be unlike anything you’ve ever experienced.
 Just embrace it and let yourself fall in love.
 But, it is extremely popular and there are some things you can do to have a great trip.

 - Book museums and attractions ahead of time.
 As we noted, we had to miss the amazing experience of seeing where Anne Frank lived because we booked this trip so last minutes.
 And we even visited in off season.
 If there is anything you really want to see, book early!
-If using a city card, check their special instructions for booking ahead.
+If using the I amsterdam City Card, check their special instructions for booking ahead.

 - Use public transportation.
 From trains to trams to buses.
 You can really see all you would ever want to with public transport.
 The city card we used had an option that included buses and trams which we used constantly.
 And they make it so easy!